SebastianAGC/React-Boilerplate/README.md

 ```
 npm run lint
 ```
-If you want ESLint to solve as many hot-fixes as it can, run the command:
+If you want ESLint to solve as many fixes as it can, run the command:

 ```
 npm run lint-fix